 Miriam (Marysia) Eisenstadt

-She had a broad-ranged lyrical soprano that enabled her to deliver the hardest passages and cadences, and thus she was commonly referred to as the 'nightingale of the ghetto'.
+Eisenstadt had a broad-ranged lyrical soprano that enabled her to deliver the hardest passages and cadences; thus she was commonly referred to as the 'nightingale of the Ghetto'.
 Her voice had an unusual timbre.
-She was admired not only for her technique but also for her sensibility and subtleness.
+She was admired not only for her technique but also for her sensibility and subtlety.

-She expressed the tragedy of the ghetto very accurately and her singing resonated with the atmosphere of pathos and hope that accompanied the suffering Jews.
-Listeners thought of her as of someone who was on a mission of making the last moments of the inhabitants of the ghetto more bearable.
+She expressed the tragedy of the ghetto very accurately, and her singing resonated with the atmosphere of pathos and hope that accompanied the suffering Jewish community.
+Listeners thought of Eisenstadt as of someone who was on a mission of making the last moments of the inhabitants of the Ghetto more bearable.

-Little, not even his first name, is known about this talented artist.
-Rozenfeld left a series of drawings which are illustrations of scenes which he witnessed in the ghetto.
-His style is evocative of cartoon technique, while his haunch for representing people as animals can remind one of a later classic of Holocaust representation, Maus by Art Spiegelman.
+Little is known about this talented artist – not even his first name.
+Rozenfeld left a series of drawings which are illustrations of scenes which he witnessed in the Ghetto.
+His style is evocative of cartooning, while his idea to represent people as animals can remind one of a later classic of Holocaust representation – Maus by Art Spiegelman.

-Born in Łódź in 1895 as Gustaw Baumrittter, Andrzej Włast was perhaps the most influential figure of interwar popular culture.
-As the author of cabaret shows in Warsaw and song lyrics popular in the whole nation, he shaped the aesthetic tastes of an entire generation.
-In the ghetto, Włast continued to write for cabaret but the people, as was reported, wouldn't laugh.
+Born in Łódź in 1895 as Gustaw Baumrittter, Andrzej Włast was perhaps the most influential figure of Interwar popular culture.
+As the author of cabaret shows in Warsaw and song lyrics known across the nation, he shaped the aesthetic tastes of an entire generation.
+In the Ghetto, Włast continued to write for cabaret – but the people, as was reported, wouldn't laugh.
 He was killed in 1941 or 1942 by a Nazi German soldier.

 Gerszon Sirota was commonly referred to as the 'king of cantors' or the 'Jewish Caruso'.
-A worldwide phenomenon, he was famed among Jewish communities also outside of Poland.
+A worldwide phenomenon, he was famed among Jewish communities outside of Poland as well.

-Sirota first toured the U.S. with Leo Loev in 1912, starting a series of successful concerts at the Carnegie Hall.
-He returned to the U.S. in 1913 and 1921, where he performed at the Metropolitan Opera House and the Kessler Theatre.
-He popularised a number of Jewish prayers with his singing.
+Sirota first toured the United States with Leo Loev in 1912, starting with a series of successful concerts at New York's Carnegie Hall.
+He returned to the US in 1913 and 1921, where he performed at the Metropolitan Opera House and the Kessler Theater.
+Sirota popularised a number of Jewish prayers with his singing.
 He also had a number of secular compositions in his repertoire, which he often performed on European stages.

-Although he was offered a chance to leave the ghetto, he refused to abandon his children and stayed with the Jewish community in the ghetto, where he continued to give concerts of religious music, the Great Synagogue being his main venue.
+Although he was offered a chance to leave the Ghetto, he refused to abandon his children and stayed with the Jewish community.
+There, he continued to give concerts of religious music, the Great Synagogue being his main venue.